 Talking about eight core Intel Coffee Lake is useless.
 It is going to come with a new Intel Z390 chipsets so you have to doubt its compatibility with Z370.
 Same for Ryzen 2.
 But if these people are at each other’s throats then we should see a good amount of competition and option every once in eight to twelve months.

 If the Core i5 series is good enough to give a tough battle to Ryzen 5, that would be something to watch.
 Of course, the motherboard and processor pricing at the time will play a role.
 One small advantage is if you have an LGA 115x compatible CPU cooler already which doesn’t have an AM4 bracket.
-That might be a lame reasoning but many CPU coolers are expensive even till date.
+That might be a lame reasoning but many CPU coolers are expensive even to date.
 Then again, so is the Core i7 8700K against the Ryzen 7 series.
 Then again, brackets are cheap!

 Intel has Optane and Rapid Storage technology, apart from the power delivery.
 Also by the looks of it, all motherboards makers have a wide variety of Intel Z370 motherboards, even possibly more than what we have from AMD.
 Plus- on-chip graphics.
-No big deal for mid to high-end users, but hey if your graphic card goes bad you won’t be left hanging.
+No big deal for mid to high-end users, but hey if your graphics card goes bad you won’t be left hanging.

 Great little chip which has a big cloud over it called Ryzen.
 It is a good morning to have some coffee!